 Each principal building shall have a clear and dedicated pedestrian-oriented route from the right-of-way to its primary entrance.

 Trash and recycling.
 Containers shall be stored in a designated area to the rear of the buildings.
 A minimum of 2 dumpsters are required and may be co-located for aggregated service.

+Utilities.
+Where electric facilities are installed, BTU has the right to install, operate, relocate, construct, reconstruct, add to, maintain, inspect, patrol, enlarge, repair, remove and replace said facilities upon, over, under, and across the property included in the PUE, and the right of ingress and egress on property adjacent to the PUE to access electric facilities.

 Signage.
 Subject to separate approval according to City sign permit procedures, a monument sign shall be allowed on the property to be located within the building setback along College Main Street.
 The sign shall be a maximum of 10 feet long and a maximum of 6 feet tall measured from the finished ground elevation.
 Additionally, one wall sign per lease space may be mounted vertically to the building not to exceed one square foot in sign area for each linear foot of that occupancy's building frontage up to a maximum of 30 square feet per lease space and/or 60 square feet per building.
 Where this PD is silent, the signage must be compliant with all other Retail District (C-2) sign regulations found in Chapter 98 of the Bryan Code of Ordinances.
 Signage is prohibited for residential uses with the exception of one home occupation sign as allowed per Chapter 98.